Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Preliminaries and Related Work

-The optimal policy $\pi^*$ can be solved either with an on-policy method, such as proximal policy optimization (PPO), or an off-policy approach, like deep deterministic policy gradient (DDPG).
-In this paper, our main focus is on off-policy RL and we use DDPG as the baseline model of our approach since it allows for improving the current policy using the experience data.
-A basic DDPG agent typically consists of two neural networks, namely an actor $\pi_{\theta}$ and a critic $Q_{w}$ which are respectively used to approximate the optimal policy $\pi^*$ as shown in \eqref{eq:optideter} and the value function $Q: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$, where $\theta$ and $w$ denote the parameters of the neural networks.
+This paper adopts DDPG as the baseline model of the proposed method since it allows for improving the current policy using the experience data.
+A basic DDPG agent typically consists of two neural networks, namely an actor $\pi_{\theta}(s)$ and a critic $Q_{w}(s,a)$ which are used to approximate the policy and the value function of the agent, respectively, where $\theta$ and $w$ are parameters to be learned.
+With a trained actor, actions are sampled from a Gaussian distribution $\mathcal{N}(\pi_{\theta}(s), \sigma^2)$ to render a stochastic policy, where $\sigma \in \mathbb{R}^+$ is a hyperparameter to determine the standard deviation of the policy.
 Details about the definition of the value function can be found in~\cite{hou2017novel}.
-The main objective of the training process for a DDPG agent is to constantly update the values of the parameters $\theta$ and $w$, such that the approximations $\pi_{\theta} \rightarrow \pi^*$ and $Q_{w} \rightarrow Q$ are as close as possible.
-Another two neural networks $\pi_{\theta'}: \mathcal{S} \rightarrow \mathcal{A}$ and $Q_{w'}: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$ with parameters $\theta'$ and $w'$, referred to as \textit{target neural networks} are typically used to smooth out the approximation process.
+The main objective of training a DDPG agent is to constantly update the parameters $\theta$ and $w$, such that the approximation $\mathcal{N}(\pi_{\theta}, \sigma^2) \rightarrow \pi^*$ is as close as possible.
+Another two neural networks $\pi_{\theta'}(s)$ and $Q_{w'}(s,a)$ with parameters $\theta'$ and $w'$, referred to as \textit{target neural networks} are typically used to smooth out the approximation.
 The parameters $\theta'$ and $w'$ are iteratively updated following the updates of $\theta$ and $w$,

 where $0 \!<\! \lambda \!<\!
-1$ is an interpolation factor used to average the updates of the target networks and stabilize the approximation.
+1$ is a target factor used to average the updating and stabilize the approximation.